thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ---

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard MQTT Broker in cluster mode using Minikube.
+This guide will help you to set up ThingsBoard MQTT Broker in cluster mode using Minikube.

 ## Prerequisites